-Some people also report that changes in the weather, allergies, and dietary factors affect their psoriasis.
+Some people also report that alcohol use, allergies, and dietary factors affect their psoriasis.

-Some of these circumstances or factors can be triggers for the development of psoriasis and a flare when the condition becomes worse for a time.
+Some of these circumstances or factors can trigger the start of psoriasis but also a flare-up.

 Psoriasis is a multisystem disease that can affect many aspects of a person’s life and health.

 People with plaque and other types of psoriasis are also more likely to experience:

 - other autoimmune disorders, including ulcerative colitis and Crohn’s disease

 - features of metabolic disorder, such as heart disease, high blood pressure, obesity, and diabetes

 Current guidelines recommend people with psoriasis have regular screening for diabetes, lipid levels, and other health measures that may indicate cardiovascular or other health problems.

 Doctors sometimes misdiagnose plaque psoriasis because the symptoms may resemble those of other conditions, including: